Prescription painkillers shortage in Canada expected to continue into new year

 These medications are prescribed to treat a range of ailments, from those enduring acute injuries to chronic back pain.

-Sadaf Faisal, senior director of professional affairs at the Canadian Pharmacists Association, says the codeine-containing medications such as Tylenol 3 are back in stock.
-Supply is still limited for Tylenol 2 and 4, which she says are prescribed less often.
+Sadaf Faisal, senior director of professional affairs at the Canadian Pharmacists Association, said the codeine-containing medications, such as Tylenol 3, are back in stock.
+Supply is still limited for Tylenol 2 and 4, which she said are prescribed less often.

-The shortage of drugs containing acetaminophen with oxycodone are ongoing and Faisal says the manufacturer has indicated some supply will be available in December, though there will be constraints because of backorders.
+The shortage of drugs containing acetaminophen with oxycodone is ongoing, and Faisal said the manufacturer has indicated some supply will be available in December, though there will be constraints because of backorders.

 “We are hoping that by the new year the situation will improve,” Faisal said.

-She says there are other pain medications with similar ingredients that health providers can prescribe as alternatives.
+She said there are other pain medications with similar ingredients that health providers can prescribe as alternatives.

-This report by The Canadian Press was first published Nov.
-3, 2025.
+Mina Tadrous, an associate professor at the University of Toronto’s pharmacy faculty, said switching a patient’s painkiller can take a lot of time and resources, placing pressure on an already stretched system.

+“Talking to pharmacists and a team early before you run out of medications is so important because no one wants to be dealing with it the day that you have nothing left,” Tadrous said.